 The Hart Plot was starting to become occupied in an inconsistent manner that was going to further compound the problem of the lack of proper documentation and organization of occupants for this cemetery.
 The lots were initially only surveyed and laid out on the ground, but the usefulness of a GIS was soon apparent.
 Not only could the lots be documented in the GIS, but the survey information could also easily be transferred.
 After the lots for the Hart Plot were designed and monumented with half inch steel rebar pins for locating the plots at a later date, a need arose for the documentation and location of the occupants in the Old Section of the cemetery.
 The newly created database includes photographs of each monument, age at time of death (if inscribed on the monument), veteran status, geographic location of plot, and birth and death date broken down by month, day, and year to allow searches based on any one of the pieces of information.
-Also included is genealogical data such as surname, spouse, mother, father, and when possible sibling information.
+Also included is genealogical data such as surname, spouse, mother, father, and (when possible) sibling information.
 This data also has the ability to be linked to any public genealogic information, such as Findagrave.com or ancestry.com (if you are a member of the site).
 It may also be linked to census data, also available through ancestry.com or through many libraries.
 All of the above information was gathered from the previously stated internet sites and the cemetery itself.

 The actual geographic locations of the memorial monuments were located with a survey grade Topcon GRS-1 GPS unit and the more traditional Topcon total station.
 The geographic location of the monuments was obtained at the center of the west side of each monument; this helped to determine where the actual occupant was buried.
 Part of the mission of this GIS exercise is to determine where additional occupants can be placed in the Old Section of the cemetery.
 The locations of botanical data are also incorporated with the purpose of helping to decide where new plots can be located if desired.
 After consulting Richard G. Bish (2010), funeral director, the new lots created in the Hart Plot have been allocated a generous 10 foot by 5 foot dimension while the existing plots in the Old Section have been assigned a 9 foot by 4 foot size.
 The size of the older plots in the Old Section of the cemetery are created large enough to hopefully not be too close to another occupant when the time comes to fill the plot.
 Unfortunately, there exists the possibility of finding an unmarked grave.
 If this were to occur, an immediate geographic location of the occupant will need to take place in order to ensure accurate coordinates in the database.
 The only other option is employing ground penetrating radar (GPR) as previously described.
 Utilizing this recent technology, all unmarked graves will have the opportunity to be documented and marked by the St. Mary's Cemetery Grounds Committee.